home blog portfolio Ian Fisher

 My name is Ian Fisher.
 I'm a software developer in New York City.
 In the wider world, I'm best known for creating CityQuiz.io, a geography quiz website.
-I write online, mainly but not entirely about software.
+I write online about software, language, and literature.

 If you'd like to get in touch, send an email to my first name @ the name of this website.